Portillo, Chile

+The summit of the mountain (Ojos de Agua) climbs to 4222 m.
+Nearby peaks include Los Tres Hermanos at 4751 m and La Paraya at 4831 m.
+Aconcagua, the highest mountain in both the Western Hemisphere and Southern Hemisphere, is nearby at 6961 m, which exceeds any peak outside the Himalayas, Karakoram, Pamir and Tien Shan of Asia.

+History

 Plans to build the ski area were drawn up in the 1930s.
 Construction began in 1942 and the ski area was opened in 1949.
 Several of the ski lifts on the west side of the valley were destroyed by avalanches in 1965 and were rebuilt in time for Portillo to host the Alpine World Ski Championships in August 1966.
 Those championships marked the emergence of Jean-Claude Killy, who won gold medals in the downhill and combined events.
-Portillo has since become one of the principal destinations for ski racers to train during the northern hemisphere summer and hosts the national ski teams of Austria, Italy, and the United States.
+Portillo has since become one of the principal destinations for ski racers to train during the Northern Hemisphere summer and hosts the national ski teams of Austria, Italy, and the United States.